-Shell Scripting & Automation Basics
+Shell Scripting and Automation Basics

 Every system administrator eventually faces tasks that must be done repeatedly: rotating log files, copying backups to a remote server, provisioning user accounts.
 When you perform these by hand, three problems emerge.
 First, the work is tedious; Google’s SRE team calls this kind of repetitive, automatable operational work toil.
 Second, manual work is inconsistent; you will eventually forget a step or mistype a path.
 Third, manual processes are not repeatable in any verifiable way.